TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % 1.
 EventRelatedData: nchannel x nevents x ntime single matrix with event
 % related data
 % 2.
 Time: double time vector, same length as ntime, in seconds
 % 3.
-Channel: 1x2 double with channel to be deleted, i.e. [1,10] for
+Rejectedchan: 1xn double vector with channel to be deleted
-% channel 1 to 10
 % 4.
 ChannelSpacing: double in um (Data.Info.ChannelSpacing)
 % 5.
 Figure: axes object of channel rejection prepro app window to plot
 % result in
 % 6.
 Type: selects if results should be plotted, Otions: 'InterpolatedOnly' OR 'PlotOnly' OR 'All'
+% 7.
+AllActiveChannel: double vector with all active channel in the probe
+% design (not the currently active ones)

 % Outputs:
 % 1.
 EventRelatedData: nchannel x nevents x ntime single matrix with modified event related data